Deep Physics: Mechanics of Bodies and Fluids for Talented High Schoolers

 2. Rotational Dynamics

-When forces and torques both add to zero.
+When forces and torques balance, and how real materials yield under load.
 The two conditions for static equilibrium.
 Center of mass and center of gravity.
-Stability of structures.
-Worked problems on bridges, beams, and ladders.
+Hooke’s law and Young’s modulus: how real materials stretch, compress, and snap.
+Stability of structures, from bridges and beams to ladders and arches.

 4. Rolling and Combined Motion